 Mother Goose Village

 Completed by Sanders in 1964 and housed within Fairyland Caverns, Mother Goose Village is an impressive landscape of even more scenes from classic nursery rhymes like Humpty Dumpty, the Three Little Pigs, and Little Boy Blue.
+Enjoy your favorite nursery rhyme and marvel at the impressive hand built dioramas.

 Spanning 180 feet, this suspension bridge is the perfect place to grab a photo of the Chattanooga Valley.
 Don’t forget to bring your camera!